-On today’s episode we’re exploring dissociation in detail, including what it is, the function it serves, the experiences that can lead to dissociation, and what we can do about it.
+On today’s episode we’re exploring dissociation in detail, including what it is, the function it serves, the experiences that can lead to it, and how to deal with dissociation.

 Support the Podcast: We’re on Patreon!
 If you’d like to support the podcast, follow this link.

 9:35: “Fragmentation and separation.”